Just recently, a colleague

 with musicians whom some I've stayed friends with.

+this; you just have to be quick enough to pick it up.
 I got a chance to interview Bamboo recently for a magazine and one of the questions I asked was about his album No Water, No Moon -- his baby, his pride and joy.
 You have to understand that interviewing someone that I have a personal connection with can sometimes be a bane because you tend to protect them or you sometimes forget to ask the right questions that readers would want to know about because you already know the answers.
 With Bamboo, I was really curious on how he came up with this solo endeavor probably like most people are.
 The answer he gave me was too honest, too open, and candid.
 There was a moment there that I thought “Hhhmmm he probably forgot that I am doing an interview and this is being recorded and I will write about this” I wasn't used to this kind of honesty.
 Doing this whole magazine thing made me doubt certain things about people.
 In interviews I kind of sense if someone is lying to me and just trying to make everything around him or her mythical.
 But this was him admitting being broken which I'm not sure he ever had publicly.
 Read on:

 What inspired you to